Book a Counselling Session for Admission 2024 Book Now

 9. An initial panic attack is typical

-Being nervous on your first day is normal because you are in a foreign country and a long way from home.
-This feeling will fade once you start meeting new individuals.
+Feeling nervous on your first day is normal, especially since you’re in a foreign country and far from home.
+However, this feeling will fade as you start meeting new people.

 10. Necessary Vaccinations and Health Check-Ups